heinvv-abangani/github-review-script/docs/CURSOR-INTEGRATION.md

    **Rules for JSON:**
    - Only include Critical and High severity issues
-   - Start each body with "TMZ Review MCP: " prefix
+   - Start each body with "AI Review: " prefix
    - Use \n for newlines in body
    - Include file path and line number
    - Escape quotes properly